The Complete Directory to Prime Time Network and Cable TV Shows 1946–Present: Features

 Thus, specials and miniseries presented on consecutive nights are excluded, with an exception being made for the seminal miniseries Roots, and miniseries like North and South, Book II, which was originally presented in a nightly format but then subsequently rerun on a weekly basis.
+Also excluded are a very small number of short-run series that were not regularly scheduled, but ran each episode in a different timeslot.
+(1980's The Six O'Clock Follies, which ran for three episodes on NBC, is one such example.)

 The book includes other features such as season-by-season schedule charts from 1946 to 2006, a list of top thirty Nielsen rated programs from October 1950 to May 2007, a list of Emmy Award winners season-by-season, and trivia quiz games.
 The eighth edition was published in 2003, followed by the ninth edition on October 18, 2007.
 The ninth edition in 2007 also includes individual listings for cable networks themselves.

 Also included is "The Top 100 Series of All Time" (an updated ranking of the authors' first-ever ranking of the most popular TV shows from the book TV's Greatest Hits, published in 1985), a ranking that in the 9th edition includes data through the 2006–2007 season.
 The ranking is based on points for their audience-size ranks per season, and the number of seasons the shows were aired—thus, crediting series for their popularity and longevity.
 Some series that had remained on the air between editions had moved up on the list; 60 Minutes, which ranked #9 on the 1985 list, has since risen to #1 by virtue of its continued popularity.